CANCELED • San Antonio, Texas

 The A. Webb Roberts Center for Continuing Medical Education of Baylor Scott & White Health is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.

 The conference is held at Hyatt Hill Regency Country Resort and Spa.
-A special guest room rate is available to attendees of this meeting.

 Learn more about the resort

 Baylor Scott & White Health employees must follow the reservation and lodging guidelines outlined in the Travel and Business Expense Policy.

 The 8th Management of the Complex Hospitalized Patient symposium welcomes exhibitor participation at this activity.
 This annual event can include a registration attendance of up to 120 physicians, physician assistants, nurse practitioners, nurses, respiratory therapists, pharmacists, and other interested healthcare providers.

 There will be two exhibitor levels this year.
 Download the exhibitor packet for additional information.